-First, you will need to uninstall the old environment and install the new pool.
-Vitest environments can only customize the global scope, whereas pools can run tests using a completely different runtime.
-In this case, the pool runs your tests inside workerd instead of Node.js.
+First, uninstall the old environment and install the Vitest plugin.
+Vitest environments can only customize the global scope, whereas the plugin runs tests using a different runtime.
+In this case, the plugin runs your tests inside workerd ↗ instead of Node.js.

 npm uninstall vitest-environment-miniflare